-Two major parts of my style are shallow depth of field & the 50mm equivalent focal length.
+Looking for more shallow depth of field on the 50mm equivalent focal length?

 On the Fujifilm X series system that means 35mm primes due to the 1.5x conversion.
 I own Fuji’s XF35 1.4 R, XF35 2 R WR, and now Mitakon’s Zhongyi Speedmaster 35mm f/0.95 mark ii.
 This lens recently went on sale at B&H for $479 and as a result I pulled the trigger.